American on deadly trip to Indian island: 'God sheltered me'

 NEW DELHI (AP) — The young American, paddling his kayak toward a remote Indian island whose people have resisted the outside world for thousands of years, believed God was helping him dodge the authorities.

-When a young boy tried to hit him with an arrow on his first day on the island, Chau swam back to the fishing boat he'd arranged to wait for him off shore.
+When a young boy tried to hit him with an arrow on his first day on the island, Chau swam back to the fishing boat he had arranged to wait for him offshore.
 The arrow, he wrote, hit a Bible he was carrying.

 "Why did a little kid have to shoot me today?" he wrote in his notes, which he left with the fishermen before swimming back the next morning.
 "His high-pitched voice still lingers in my head."